 43. Pig’s Blood Cake – Zhū Xiě Gāo

 I know I have lost a few of you here, but try to stay with me.
 First, let me answer the first question, “What is Pigs Blood Cake?”
 This popular street food in Taiwan is made by soaking glutinous rice in pigs blood, steaming or frying it and then drenching it in soy broth.

-The cake is then cut into slices, place on a stick for ease of transport in the street market, and possibly rolled in crushed nuts and cilantro.
+The cake is then cut into slices, placed on a stick for ease of transport in the street market, and possibly rolled in crushed nuts and cilantro.

 Yet another Classic recipe using our hero, glutinous rice!
 This one became a favorite with the addition of a succulent soft pork meatball in the center.
 The meatball is rolled in the rice and then steamed.

-Three cup soup was given its name because of the recipe used to make it.
-A cup each of 3 ingredients, rice wine, soy sauce, and sesame oil are combined with the chicken.
+The three-cup soup was given its name because of the recipe used to make it.
+A cup of each of the 3 ingredients, rice wine, soy sauce, and sesame oil are combined with the chicken.

 The dish is then slowly cooked until all the sauce is absorbed.

-She served it to her guests anyway, and it was such a success that this become the standard way of preparing the dish.
+She served it to her guests anyway, and it was such a success that this became the standard way of preparing the dish.